MiguelElGallo/SynapseApacheIceBergExperiment/README.md

 # SynapseApacheIceBergExperiment
-Experimenting with Apache Iceberg using Synapse Spark Pool
+A space to collaborate regarding experiences of using Apache Iceberg format with Synapse Spark Pools.

 # Steps

 ## Add the Icebeberg .jar to Synapse